 Masonry painting is generally perceived as a positive tool for enhancing the appearance of a building.
-In adopting this method, the façade is being altered and this can impact on building performance.
-Paints which don’t allow the bricks to breathe prevent water in the walls from escaping and this can have serious long-term consequences internally where damp may begin to develop.
+In adopting this method, the façade is being altered and this can impact building performance.
+Paints that don’t allow the bricks to breathe prevent water in the walls from escaping and this can have serious long-term consequences internally where damp may begin to develop.

-In addition the trapped moisture may begin to affect the façade, as in hot weather the trapped moisture can vaporise behind the paint film causing blistering and in cold weather the moist wall may become damaged by freeze-thaw effects.
+In addition, the trapped moisture may begin to affect the façade, as in hot weather the trapped moisture can vaporise behind the paint film causing blistering and in cold weather, the moist wall may become damaged by freeze-thaw effects.
 As the moisture content in the wall increases, so too does the rate of decay.
-For example timbers quickly succumb to wet or dry rot attack and damp patches may be visible internally on plastered walls.
+For example, timbers quickly succumb to wet or dry rot attack and damp patches may be visible internally on plastered walls.

 Corrosive Metal Components

 Metal components on buildings will often consist of rainwater systems and ideally be of a non-ferrous nature.
 If they are ferrous (as they often are in old buildings) they should be regularly cleaned, checked and maintained.
 They should be kept as dry as possible so they are protected from the build-up of corrosion which can lead to staining of the façade.
-If they are not cleaned, the build-up of organic matter will prevent rainwater systems such as gutters from working effectively and water which would normally be quickly channelled away from the building will begin to pool.
+If they are not cleaned, the build-up of organic matter will prevent rainwater systems such as gutters from working effectively and water that would normally be quickly channelled away from the building will begin to pool.
 This pooling effect can increase the rate at which the material breaks down, and leaks will start to develop.

 Rainwater collecting in these areas will begin to drip from the weak locations on the metal and where the leaks run onto the façade staining will appear in the form of water marks and increased organic growth build-up.
 Deep stains, which have been left for a period of time may prove impossible to remove entirely, however, specialist and appropriate cleaning methods will be able to improve the appearance.

-To prevent and remove future problems of staining from corroding materials, it is important to avoid fixing ferrous metal parts on to walls.
+To prevent and remove future problems of staining from corroding materials, it is important to avoid fixing ferrous metal parts onto walls.
 Existing fixtures should, if they cannot be relocated, be replaced with non-ferrous ones.
 Any redundant nails, screws, brackets etc. should be carefully extracted from the wall and any resultant small holes should be repaired.
 If their removal is likely to damage the brick or stone more seriously, it may be preferable to leave them in the wall and, if possible, protect them from further corrosion.

 Building façades located near busy roads or situated within towns and cities are particularly vulnerable to deposits from traffic pollutants.
 It is impossible to avoid these airborne particles of dirt which are carried in the atmosphere and attach themselves to building façades.

 Cleaning this type of dirt can be very effective using water based methods, but where thick carbon deposits are evident, a more abrasive technique may be required.
 On completion of the cleaning, protective coatings for façades, usually in the form of colourless water-repellents can be effective on modern building materials.
-However before applying these coatings to brick and stone buildings careful consideration should be made.
-If your building is constructed of more traditional materials the application of a coating should considered carefully, as you may be inhibiting the way the building is designed to work.
+However, before applying these coatings to brick and stone buildings careful consideration should be made.
+If your building is constructed of more traditional materials the application of a coating should be considered carefully, as you may be inhibiting the way the building is designed to work.

 On a small scale, organic growth is often seen as a process that naturally enhances the appearance of the façade.
-However if this is not monitored and allowed to develop certain plants/organisms can work deep into the building façade causing some unsightly and destructive problems.
+However, if this is not monitored and allowed to develop certain plants/organisms can work deep into the building façade causing some unsightly and destructive problems.

 Plants, such as ivy, can cause persistent dampness on a wall, they can destabilise rainwater systems, disturb eaves, copings, dwarf walls or roof coverings and they can even cause structural damage to foundations, walls, parapets and roofs.
 Most of these potential problems can, indirectly, cause serious façade staining, mainly by facilitating water penetration onto the building façade.